 Back 2 Work Lunch Ideas

 Here in NJ, the Day After Labor Day means one thing: my social media feeds will be flooded with pics of my friends’ kids sporting their new backpacks and First Day of School outfits while waiting for the bus.
 And hopefully healthy packed lunch boxes.
 But kids aren’t the only ones who should be taking a lunch from home.
-Let this new month prompt a new habit for you and your Significant Other: start taking lunch to work.
+Let this new month prompt a new habit for you: start taking lunch to work.

 When I worked in NYC full-time as an advertising executive, I always brought my own lunch.
 Taking lunch to work wasn’t just a health choice, but a financial one as well.
 Lunch in NYC can run anywhere from $8-15 per day.
 Multiply that times 5 for 4 weeks, and that $160-300 per month is money I’d rather spend on shoes or yoga pants.